marc-jones/phd_thesis/content/03_winter/06_discussion.md

 Therefore, it seems that the *BnFLC* genes have diverged to either require different lengths of cold to become stably silenced or have different optima temperatures at which the silencing occurs.
 Having multiple copies of *FLC* with potentially different requirements for cold has interesting implications for the vernalization pathway in *B. napus*, relative to Arabidopsis.
 From experiments in Arabidopsis, vernalization has been shown to be a quantitative response; the more cold experienced, the more *FLC* expression is repressed[@michaels_flowering_1999; @shindo_variation_2006].
-In addition, the severity of cold influences the rate of vernalization.
+In addition, the severity of cold influences the rate of vernalization, where severity of cold is used to refer to the temperature used for the vernalization treatment.
 In thorough experiments using five different Arabidopsis accessions, different lengths of cold, and different vernalization temperatures, Duncan et al. (2015) revealed that the efficacy of vernalization was dependent on all three factors; genotype, length of cold, and severity of cold[@duncan_seasonal_2015].
 The interaction between the length of cold and the severity of cold provides a hypothesis for the retention of *FLC* copies in *B. napus*, and their apparent divergence in vernalization response; the "underdetermined system" hypothesis.
 This hypothesis states that additional copies of *FLC* allow regulatory responses to respond separately to the length of cold and to the vernalization temperature.